 Student Outcomes include:

-- Proficiency in the core program of Ocean and Resources Engineering that comprises hydrostatics, oceanography, water waves, fluid-structure interaction, underwater acoustics, laboratory and at-sea experience;
+- Proficiency in the core program of Ocean and Resources Engineering that comprises hydrostatics, oceanography, water waves, underwater acoustics, ocean instrumentation, and laboratory and field experience

-- Working knowledge of at least one of the three option areas that include coastal, offshore, and ocean resources engineering;
+- Working knowledge of at least one of the four Ocean and Resources Engineering disciplines that include coastal, offshore, ocean resources, and oceanographic engineering

-- An ability to identify, formulate and solve ocean and resources engineering problems by applying principles of engineering, science, and mathematics
+- An ability to identify, formulate, and solve complex ocean and resources engineering problems by applying principles of engineering, science, and mathematics